 Either of the following symptoms may be present when a person has conjunctivitis:

-Conjunctivitis can affect one or both eyes.
+Conjunctivitis may affect only one eye or be present in both eyes.

 Viral conjunctivitis is often associated with a cold, when the eyes are contaminated by nasal secretions.
 It is contagious, but it usually disappears on its own within a few days.
 Antibiotics are useless to treat it because they do not act on viruses.

 Bacterial conjunctivitis, on the other hand, is caused by various types of bacteria.
 It is also contagious.
 It is treated with an ointment or antibiotic drops.
 Some drops are available behind the counter after a consultation with the pharmacist, but most must be prescribed by a doctor or optometrist.
 Children with bacterial conjunctivitis can return to school or daycare 24 hours after starting antibiotic treatment, if their general condition is good.

 Since these latter types of conjunctivitis are contagious, the infected person must take every precaution not to transmit the disease: